 • Installing a dedicated electrical circuit, $250.

-Getting an ENERGY STAR-certified ductless mini-split can give you access to valuable tax credits.
-The mini-split tax credit is $300 for qualified systems installed at your home through December 31, 2021.
-We advise talking with your tax professional for more details.
+Getting an ENERGY STAR-certified ductless mini-split can qualify you for valuable tax credits.
+The mini-split tax credit is $300 for qualified systems installed at your residence through December 31, 2021.
+We suggest consulting with your tax professional for more details.

-Energy companies in Haines City also usually offer rebates for purchasing energy-efficient heating and cooling equipment.
+Energy companies in Haines City also typically have rebates for installing energy-efficient heating and cooling equipment.
 We’ll help you navigate this process to make sure you receive the best value from your new mini-split unit.

 Are Mini-Splits Worth the Cost?

-Although getting a mini-split is often more expensive than typical heating and cooling systems, it’s an extremely efficient way to heat and cool tricky parts of your residence.
-These involve:
+Although purchasing a mini-split is typically more expensive than standard heating and cooling systems, it’s a highly efficient approach to heat and cool tricky parts of your residence.
+These can be:

 • Additions.